TaskarCenterAtUW/TDEI-python-osw-validation/README.md

      "Result": true/false // Defining the test output }
     ```
-2. Test Harness would require the valid `.env` file.
+2. Test Harness would require a valid `.env` file.
 3. To run the test harness `python tests/test_harness/run_tests.py`
 #### How to run unit test cases
 1. `.env` file is not required for Unit test cases.